webplatform/docs/Beginners/html/index.md

        of HTML it is dealing with; there are others and
        we want to make sure there is no confusion. -->
 <html lang="en"><!-- this is how we open every document; the
-       language part is optional, but makes sure your document
+       language part is optional.

-       doesn't look like gobbledy gook when someone in Korea
-       opens your document in a browser that defaults to Korean -->
+       While some says its for text encoding purposes (i.e. unexpected characters) it is not for that.
+Its for accessibility adaptative technology to know which language it should adapt it while reading.

+       As for the text encoding, see below at "meta charset" -->
  <head><!-- required part of every HTML document, this is
        where we add internal information (i.e. meta) about
        the current HTML page -->
    <meta charset="utf-8"><!-- This is a way, in HTML, to
                               tell the browser that we are writing text in UTF-8
-                              so we can write Greek, Russian, English, French
-                              and many others in one page -->
+                              so we can write Greek, Russian, English, French and many others in one page.

+                              This is one of the two way to handle which set of letters to display the text.
+The web server handles this, but the meta charset also allows this too.

+                              In essence those two makes sure the content doesn't look like gobbledy gook when someone in Korea opens your document in a browser that defaults to Korean -->
    <title>Example Page</title><!-- REQUIRED, This is what gets
                                    displayed on the web browser tab -->
 	<link rel="stylesheet" href="style1.css" type="text/css" media="screen">